NehharShah/nihar-miden/payment-splitter/SUBMISSION.md

 1. **Group State Management**: Better abstractions for managing private group state
 2. **Privacy-Preserving Communication**: Protocols for private group coordination
 3. **Zero-Knowledge Proof Generation**: Simplified APIs for complex proof types

-### One Specific Improvement

-Create a privacy preserving application framework with common patterns like group coordination, private aggregation, and zero-knowledge verification.
-This would accelerate development of privacy-first applications.

-This would enable developers to build complex privacy applications without deep cryptographic expertise.